jumpinjackie/forge-e33-mod/design/BLACK.md

 2BB
 Creature - Nevron
 Flying.
-When this creature dies, target opponent creates a Lumina token.
-{1}{B},{T}: Create a 1/1 colorless Jar Nevron creature token.
+{1}{B}, {T}: Create a 1/1 colorless Jar Nevron creature token.
 Exhaust on death - When this creature dies, tap target creature an opponent controls, put a stun counter on it.
 (If a permanent with a stun counter would become untapped, remove one from it instead.)
+When this creature dies, target opponent creates a Lumina token.

 2/2
 ```